top of page

 The Huntsville Mustard Gas Arsenal produced more gas in five months.
 79,000 drums of mustard-gas were produced and the plans were submitted to General Porter for approval.
 I was seeing a lot of problems with this attack because of the affect it might have on our own men.

-The date for this invasion would by November 1st, 1945 .
-The densely wooded and volcanic terrain and those deep ravines, of Kyushu, couldn’t have been more different than what we saw in Europe.
+The date for this invasion would be November 1st, 1945.
+The densely wooded and volcanic terrain and those deep ravines of Kyushu couldn’t have been more different than what we saw in Europe.
 The islands in Japan were almost impossible to navigate.
 The scale of this invasion would take us to Tokyo by March of 1946.

 MacArthur wanted 250,000 combat troops and 700,000 men.
 You can bet my regiment was to be a part of that.
 You have to understand – MacArthur was a student of military history, but almost because of that, he was way too conventional.
 He read every Civil War and World War I book there was.
 He saw it like a chessboard.

-The Japanese were brutal in the mutilation they did on American GIs.
+The Japanese were brutal in the mutilation they inflicted on American GIs.
 The stories made me madder than hell.
-The Japanese dug into the hillside and jungle and a changing tactics.
+The Japanese dug into the hillside and jungle and changed tactics.
 There were tunnels criss-crossing the whole damn island.
 It was horrible trying to deal with their ferocity.
 Now we are beginning to question just how we can pull off an invasion.
 Okinawa was a game-changer and caused us to rethink the way we were going to prosecute the war.

 On the American side, the scale of the casualties on land and sea tipped us off as to what would happen in an invasion of Japan.
 50,000 casualties were our own hell.
 You cannot imagine, even the stench when we were there, was overwhelming.

-Okinawa stunk.
+Okinawa had the worst air.
+It completely reeked.
 There were bodies still being discovered there when we arrived.
 Although we killed 500,000 Japanese, it accounted for under 10% of their total army.
 Four million in Japan alone, and they DON’T give up!

 When it came to the final battle at Okinawa, a ferocious civilian attack on the Americans was forthcoming.
-The Japanese seemed to believe that American-Will would be destroyed if more and more lives would be lost.
+The Japanese seemed to believe that American will would be destroyed if more and more lives were lost.
 The battle for Okinawa was still raging even when we arrived.

 One of the first to understand that an invasion would not work was Admiral Nimitz.
-We were told that any discussion of invasion of Japan was not going to happen, but we were preparing for it anyway.
+We were told that any discussion of the invasion of Japan was not going to happen, but we were preparing for it anyway.
 There needed to be an alternative to the invasion.
 Nimitz didn’t even disclose this to Truman.
-We wondered if he was going to attack or leave us high-and-dry.
+We wondered if he was going to attack or leave us high and dry.

-By the time we were sent to Okinawa, the war in the Pacific was in full-swing.
+By the time we were sent to Okinawa, the war in the Pacific was in full swing.
 We were to await further orders and to continue making preparations for the land invasion.
-My job was to make sure we logistically had provisions and weapons for the men.
+My job was to make sure we had provisions and weapons for the men.
 We mapped out areas that were going to need pontoon bridges and roads finished.
 The amount of espionage we had to do in order understand the layout of the terrain and to know where we would build roads.
-We had begin building out deadlines and some exact details when something unexpected happened.
+We had begun building out deadlines and some exact details when something unexpected happened.

 At some point, President Truman met with the Joint Chiefs of Staff.
 He wanted to know what kind of numbers we were looking at with a land invasion.
 The last thing Truman wanted was to take troops fresh off their European victory would suddenly have to move them back out to the Pacific.
 But those spring and summer months were brutal.

-The Navy and Air Force put out realistic numbers, but the Army Chief of Staff, General Marshall, told Truman it would be about 30000 lives altogether.
+The Navy put out realistic numbers, but the Army Chief of Staff, General Marshall, told Truman it would cost 30000 lives altogether.
 The Army was absolutely devoted to a land invasion, and his enthusiasm for the invasion was obvious.
 I was preparing for it, but not entirely sure which way we were going to go.
+I just knew I was going to get there.

 ================================================================